aknetk/Mighty-Switch-Force-3DS-Extractor/README.md

 vol_extract.exe <filename>

+## Issues
+This code was part of another project, and this hasn't been tested/built for standalone use.
+A few header includes and some altering may be necessary to run this program.

 ## Special Thanks
 meh2481 for their MSFHDEx that sent me in the right general direction for the format https://github.com/meh2481/MSFHDEx